 - P/E Ratio = 20

-P/E ratio of 15 indicates that an investor is willing to pay 15 times the current value of the company.
+A P/E ratio of 15 indicates that an investor is willing to pay 15 times the company’s current value.

 The average industry P/E is 18.
-Here, we can say that company B’s share is expensive as compare to industry standards.
+So here, we can say that company B’s share is expensive compared to industry standards.

 Example #2 – Low P/E, Low Growth

-As per the below table, the earning per share of the company is increasing at a rate of 10% every year, and the price of the share is also increasing at the same rate.
-The P/E ratio remains the same every year.
+As per the below table, the company’s earnings per share are increasing at a rate of 10% every year, and the share price is also increasing at the same rate.
+As a result, the P/E ratio remains the same every year.